Case studies and pilots

 Find flexible work arrangements tools and resources to help you implement flexible working in your workplace, or read what employees already taking advantage of flexible work have to say!

 The Department of Housing and Public Works is piloting distributed work centres (DWC) in South East Queensland to enable flexible and modern work practices for Queensland Government employees.
-DWCs—available in Ipswich , Gold Coast and the Sunshine Coast —allow more than 100 employees to work closer to home rather than travel to the Brisbane CBD.
-You can access DWCs if you have a residential postcode in the relevant catchment and a CBD-based work postcode.
+DWCs are located in key commuter corridors, allowing employees to work closer to home rather than travel to the Brisbane CBD.

 The Department of Energy and Water Supply is implementing an Agile working program to improve inclusion and diversity, and to get the best out of its employees.